Resting Spaces

 Primary Bedroom - After

-For our bedroom, we carried the soft blue-gray wall paint from the adjoining bathroom for a cohesive feel.
-A mix of dark stained, painted and upholstered furniture fit perfectly into the farmhouse feel we were after.
-The olive green velvet vintage sofa rests beautifully at the foot of the bed (a bargain thrifted find that we lovingly reimagined).
-Layers of textured bedding (changed seasonally or when we want to experiment with a different look), a vintage-inspired area rug, and luxurious velvet drapes make this room our haven.
+For the bedroom, we carried the soft blue-gray wall paint from the adjoining bathroom for a cohesive feel.
+A mix of dark stained, painted and upholstered furniture fit perfectly into the farmhouse feel the homeowners were after.
+The olive green velvet vintage sofa rests beautifully at the foot of the bed (a bargain thrifted find that our team lovingly reimagined).
+Layers of textured bedding (changed seasonally or when the homeowners want to experiment with a different look), a vintage-inspired area rug, and luxurious velvet drapes make this room their haven.
 Shades of olive green, blush and terracotta in accent pieces throughout the room work naturally with the pale blue background (much like landscape elements against a clear sky).
 Note the line of the ceiling above the bed's headboard - the angles are echoed in the bathroom ceiling.
 Comfy, clean-lined chairs and a pale pink hand-painted antique table provide the perfect spot for reading and a beautiful view of the backyard.

 Additional Bedrooms - Today

-Fresh paint and new carpeting freshened the other bedrooms in our house.
-We took the opportunity to inject personality and color through furnishings and decor.
+Fresh paint and new carpeting freshened the other bedrooms in the house.
+Two Poppies Design took the opportunity to inject personality and color through furnishings and decor.
 The antique dresser deserved a jade green punch of color and cleaning the original hardware worked wonders too!
 Ceramic lamps in soft coral add modern texture to the farmhouse look.

 Additional Bathrooms - Before

-Before we could undertake a full refresh in the numerous bathrooms, minor updates would temporarily allow for better style flow throughout our house.
-Changing the hardware, fixtures and lighting to oil-rubbed bronze was our first step in the right direction.
+Before we could undertake a full refresh in the numerous bathrooms, minor updates would temporarily allow for better style flow throughout the house.
+Changing the hardware, fixtures and lighting to oil-rubbed bronze was our team's first step in the right direction.
 A coat of fresh paint brightened the bathrooms.

 The additional bathrooms were filled with builder-grade basics, like the 4"x4" white floor and shower tile, wall-to-wall vanities and mirrors, and "Hollywood bulb" bar lighting.
 Although the bathrooms were bright, but they lacked any amount of personality.